ramyak-sharma/image_processing/README.md

 # Image Processing Project

-This project focuses on [brief project description, e.g., "image processing algorithms for real-time applications"—optional but recommended].
+This project focuses on image processing algorithms for real-time applications.
 Follow the steps below to set up, build, and run the project on various operating systems.

 ## Prerequisites